AseelKeleeb/Eastern-Wonders/README.md

 # Eastern Wonders
 Welcome to Eastern Wonders, an interactive website designed to transport you to the enchanting realms of Japan, Thailand, Korea, and China.
 This immersive platform offers a captivating digital journey, exploring the unique attractions and hidden gems of these East Asian countries.

-Developed by Jana Alomairi, Jood Hassan Al-Sofyani, Jana Atiah AlHarthi, Futun Faisal Alharthi, and Aseel Abdulrahman Keleeb as part of the Internet Applications course at Umm Al-Qura University (UQU), Eastern Wonders aims to inspire curiosity and motivate users to embark on real-world explorations through a visually engaging and interactive web experience.
+Developed as part of the Internet Applications course at Umm Al-Qura University (UQU), Eastern Wonders was inspired by our team’s shared dream of traveling the world.
+We believe the world is vast, beautiful, and filled with unique and extraordinary places to explore.
+However, covering the entire world in one website proved challenging, so we decided to focus on our own beautiful continent: Asia.
+While many websites highlight the well-known attractions of America and Europe—from New York to Paris and London—we wanted to showcase the hidden treasures of Asia, particularly East Asia, which often go unnoticed.
+Eastern Wonders was created to fill that gap, offering users a chance to experience and explore East Asia’s beauty, culture, and extraordinary attractions as if they were traveling there themselves.

+Come and join our journey as we travel through East Asia together, exploring the stunning architecture, vibrant cultures, and breathtaking natural landscapes.
+Let Eastern Wonders guide you through the hidden gems of this captivating region, offering a virtual experience that feels like a real adventure.

 ### Technical Details
 **HTML** was used to structure the website’s content, with each team member contributing equally to creating the required sections.
 Initially, the focus was on ensuring that the pages were well-structured and consistent, without the use of CSS, to provide a clear foundation before adding design elements.